lorenzotomada/NS_continuation/tutorial.md

             double quantity2 =                                                               // from B^T
                   + div_phi_u[i] * present_pressure_values[q];
 ```
-If we are solving the unsteady system, we also need the mass matrix contribution
+If we are solving the unsteady system, we also need the velocity mass matrix contribution
 ```cpp
             if (!steady_system)
             {